Super 8 (hotel): 2016 brand overhaul

 In May 2016, Super 8 remodelled its 1,800 rooms in the US and Canada and organized a big giveaway of old art and furniture.
 The brand jokingly organized an exhibition in New York called When the Art Comes Down: Works from the Super 8 Collection and featuring 100 pieces of their "not-so-super art", an event organized to communicate on the brand's design overhaul.
 In December 2016, another edition of the exhibition was organized in Miami.

 In November 2016, Super 8 launched a new promotion for US Army veterans which included a reserved parking area in all US and Canada locations.

 In May 2017, Super 8 launched a new marketing campaign that focused its targeting on road trippers, followed by the introduction in October 2019 of Super 8's first shared room, the ROOM8, a concept developed for young road trippers.
 In March 2018, Super 8 launched a concept Jeep Wrangler, the ROADM8, with body works and interiors reminiscent of the brand's redesigned hotels, and some unexpected features such as a coffee machine and a mini-fridge built in the central console of the back seats.

-Shared room type

 In 2019, Wyndham unveiled the shared room type that seeks to make better use of larger, underutilized room types.

 Amenities

-The minimum standard Super 8 requires offering guests a continental breakfast and free wireless Internet access.
-For a period, beginning in 2004, anyone that purchased a "See You Along The Way" coffee mug was entitled to free coffee, regardless if they stayed the night before or not, at any of the Super 8's.
+The minimum standard Super 8 requires offering guests a complimentary breakfast item with beverages and free wireless Internet access.
+For a period, beginning in 2004, anyone that purchased a "See You Along The Way" coffee mug was entitled to free coffee, regardless if they stayed the night before or not, at any of the Super 8s.